hpi-xnor/BoolNet/README.md

-# BoolNet: Minimizing The Energy Consumption of Binary Neural Networks
+# BoolNet: Minimizing the Energy Consumption of Binary Neural Networks

-This is the accompanying code for our paper [BoolNet: Minimizing The Energy Consumption of Binary Neural Networks](https://arxiv.org/abs/2106.06991).
+This is the accompanying code for our paper [BoolNet: Minimizing the Energy Consumption of Binary Neural Networks](https://arxiv.org/abs/2106.06991).
 Here we provide the code and training details for our trainings from Section 4.5 "Comparison to State-of-the-Art BNNs".

 ![BoolNet Design](.boolnet.png)